ClemCrt2/LoRaKER/README.md

 - [x] Change username/password of all the devices
 - [] Build a dedicated VLAN for all gateways
 - [] Discover FUOTA (Firmware Update Over The Air) functionnality
+- [] Configure retention and storage policies for database

 ## LoRaWAN Coverage of Kerguelen Island